-- On the Actions tab, add an action to allow HTTP GET. - On the Subjects tab, remove any default subject conditions, add a subject condition for all Authenticated Users.
+- On the Actions tab, add an action to allow HTTP GET. - On the Subjects tab, remove any default subject conditions, add a subject condition for all Authenticated Users. - 2.
+Set up IG: - a.

-a.
 Set an environment variable for the IG agent password, and then restart IG: